One World Family Commune: Allen Noonan

 Allen Noonan, who was later known as Allen Michael, was born in Britt, Iowa November 21, 1916.
 In his recollections he would say that as a child he received several angel visitations while playing alone.
 In high school he became a track runner and earned an athletic scholarship to Drake University which he attended for one year.
 He worked as a sign painter, and after being drafted for World War II he served as a conscientious objector in a camouflage battalion in Africa.
 After the war, he married his first wife Marian and moved to Long Beach, California where they lived with their three sons.
 In Long Beach he continued his work as a sign painter and in 1947 when he was thirty one years old, and just before Easter Noonan had a spiritual experience while painting a billboard.
 He described being enveloped by "ultraviolet light entwined with gold threads" and pulled into a spaceship, where he had a transcendental experience of being shown his entire life and made aware of spirits guiding humanity and of his own future role in that process.

-Several months after the revelations Noonan's wife divorced him.
+Several months after the revelations, Noonan's wife divorced him.
 He then became involved in the UFO community, going to conferences and interacting with prominent Ufologists like George Van Tassel, George Adamski, and Gabriel Green.
-Noonan stated that his first personal contact with alien beings happened in 1954 near Giant Rock in Mojave Desert, when he had an extatic experience interacting with three beings that exited a landed spaceship.
+Noonan stated that his first personal contact with alien beings happened in 1954 near Giant Rock in Mojave Desert, when he had an ecstatic experience interacting with three beings that exited a landed spaceship.
 Soon after this experience, Noonan opened a cafe-art studio in Long Beach called House of Meditation.
 He wrote that while successful at first he felt that it eventually attracted problematic individuals.
-Guided by telepathic transmission from "God Mind," Noon left for San Francisco in 1967.
-In 1969 he married Dian, a member of the commune, together they had two children, the two later divorced with Dian still remaining a member of the community.
+Guided by telepathic transmission from "God Mind," Noonan left for San Francisco in 1967.
+In 1969 he married Dian, a member of the commune, together they had three children, the two later divorced with Dian still remaining a member of the community.